karanhudia/lottie-editor/README.md

    - [ ] Integrate logger to read `console.(log, info, error)` (maybe datadog)
    - [ ] Show active / online users editing the animation (websockets rooms)
    - [ ] Show current selected layer by graying out all other layers in the animation
+   - [ ] Allow color change for all kinds of layers (currently fill and stroke supported)

 ## Contributing